Antom, leading provider of tailored payment solutionsAntom, leading provider of tailored payment solutions

 • After the merchant terminates the acquiring contract with Antom, the collateral will continue to be held for approximately 180 days to cover chargebacks and losses.
 If any collateral remains after the holding period, it will be returned to the merchant.
 If the collateral held during the holding period cannot cover the costs, the merchant will be required to compensate for the deficit.

-For example, if the fixed collateral amount set by Antom for a merchant is 5000 EUR, the following table shows how fixed collateral works when it is deducted from the merchant's batch settlement funds:
+In this example, 5,000 EUR is the fixed collateral amount Antom sets for a merchant.
+The following table shows how fixed collateral works when it is deducted from the merchant's batch settlement funds:

 Date